bus710/golang-dev-env-setting/README.md

 ...Sorry I am too lazy to capture all the screenshots and paste here.
 I believe you can figure it out.

+Just couple tips:
+- Add a environment variable - GOROOT to point Golang's path in your **.bashrc** like GOPATH (export GOROOT=/usr/local/go/)
+- If you want to make a Dep-based projext in GoLand, you should also point where Dep is.
+If you already installed it, it is **$GOPATH/bin/dep**.

+Ok, now you are really ready to start with GoLand!

 ---

 ## Conclusion